VR-API-Integration/personnel-file-api-documentation/docs/pages/guides/overview/guides_getting_started.md

 **Step 3: Make the test call to the desired endpoint**

 Now we are in a position to directly call the needed endpoint.
-This example is using the Persons one for IAM domain, but any other get method can be used in a similar way.
+This example is requesting a list of employees, but any other get method can be used in a similar way.

 Notice that, as mentioned in previous step, if the example Postman collection is being used, the token information will already be available in the AccessToken variable set in the Authorization header, otherwise, the token information should be manually added in the same header.